Magic in the Moonlight: Exploring Hoi An Night Market and Lighting a Candle at the Lantern Festival

 As mentioned earlier the Shangyuan Festival, is held on the fifteenth day of the first month in the lunisolar Chinese calendar, during the full moon.
 This will happen on February 24th, 2024.

-Things to know before visiting Hoi An
+Things to Know Before Visiting Hoi An

 Here are a few important things that we think you should know to help you have a seamless experience in Hoi An:

-⪢ Weather and Best Time to Visit
+⪢ Weather & Best Time to Visit

 Hoi An experiences a tropical climate with distinct wet and dry seasons.
 The dry season, from February to July, generally offers pleasant weather with lower humidity.
 The wet season, from August to January, brings rain and occasional typhoons.

-⪢ Clothing and Respectful Attire
+⪢ Clothing & Respectful Attire

 Hoi An is a city with cultural and religious significance.
 When visiting temples, pagodas, or other religious sites, dress modestly and respectfully, covering your shoulders and knees.
 Also, keep in mind that Hoi An is a popular tourist destination, so dress comfortably for the weather and wear appropriate attire for walking and exploring the city.